Financial-Times/origami/components/o-toggle/MIGRATION.md

 ## Migration Guide

+### Migrating from v3 to v4

+- The `callback` feature has been removed.
+- The `display` and `visibility` options have been removed. `o-toggle` sets `display: none` on the target.
+- The toggle target must directly follow the toggle button.

 ### Migrating from v2 to v3

 Support for Bower and version 2 of the Origami Build Service have been removed.